pkardas/notes/books/go/notes.md

 - If you are sharing access to a field in a struct, use mutexes
 - If you discover a critical performance issue when using channels, and you cannot find any other way to fix the issue, modify your code to use a mutex

+## Chapter 11: The Standard Library

+Like Python, Go has "batteries included" philosophy - it provides many of the tools that you need to build an application.

+`io` - contains one of the most useful interfaces - `io.Writer` and `io.Reader`.

+`time` - two main types used to represent time - `time.Duration` (used to represent a period of time, e.g.: `2 * time.Hour`) and `time.Time` (used to represent a moment of time).
+It is possible to extract month, day, year, ... from `Time`.

+Most OS keep track of two different sorts of time:

+- the wall clock - current time
+- monotonic clock - counts up from the time the computer was booted

+`encoding/json` - Go includes support for converting Go data types to and from JSON.

+- marshalling - Go data type -> encoding
+- unmarshalling - encoding -> Go data type

+We specify the rules for processing our JSON with _struct tags_, strings that are written after the fields in a struct (`tagName: "tagValue"`, e.g.: `json:"id"`).

+`net/http` - a production of quality HTTP/2 client and server.

+- Client - make HTTP requests and receive HTTP responses
+- Server - responsible for listening for HTTP requests

+Even though Go provide the server, use idiomatic third-party modules to enhance the server.